Long-term transport connections for North Auckland

 • Ensure the transport network is well integrated with the land use.

-Auckland Council is also consulting on their Future Development Strategy from 6 June 2023.
-The FDS aims to provide long term guidance on how the Council responds to factors such as climate change and related hazards, the location and timing of urban development, and investing in infrastructure that provides long term benefits for all.
+Auckland Council also consulted on their Future Development Strategy (FDS) from 6 June 2023 to 31 July 2023.
+The FDS aims to provide long term guidance on how the Council plans for the location and timing of urban development and the timing and sequencing of infrastructure to support development.
+The FDS seeks to provide a long-term strategy for growth that responds to factors such as climate change and natural hazards.

 What long-term projects are we proposing?